 Artemisinin derivatives are the first line treatment for falciparum malaria.
 Alarmingly, resistance to these drugs has emerged in Southeast Asia, jeopardizing malaria control. … More » about Within-host malaria modelling to improve the treatment of malaria

 A single infectious bite with vivax malaria can cause multiple malaria episodes through dormant liver parasites.
-Radical cure is needed to clear these liver parasites, but the … More » about Cost-effectiveness modelling to improve the management of malaria
+Radical cure is needed to clear these liver parasites, but the … More » about Economic modelling to improve the management of malaria

 Pharmacokinetic (PK) studies are routinely used in the study of malaria to understand, for example, how (and for how long) different drugs act on the malaria parasite, so that … More » about Optimal Sampling Schedules

 P. vivax requires radical cure for control of blood and liver stages.
 Primaquine is the only widely available drug to kill liver stage vivax malaria, however, it can cause … More » about Meta-analyses to inform optimal primaquine radical cure